You know, everybody's out there asking, can we win in a rock rush?

 They are confident in their own beliefs.

-Like I did, sticking with my position on a port deal.
+They take risks to assert those beliefs, like I did, sticking with my position on a pork deal.

 Unmanly men wait for the safety of consensus, which is what a poll supposedly produces, gives you cover in case you screw up.

-Unmanly men are afraid of screwing up, manly men aren't.
+Unmanly men are afraid of screwing up.

-And that's what I says five days ago.
+And that's what I said.

-We have a we have a column today in the Washington Post by Ruth Marcus called Man Overboard, and she says, I have a new theory about what's behind everything that's wrong with the Bush administration, manliness.
+And she says, I have a new theory about what's behind everything that's wrong with the Bush administration, manliness.

-Manliness is the unapologetic title of a new book by Harvey Mansfield, Conservative Professor of Government at Harvard.
+Manliness is the unapologetic title of a new book by Harvey Mansfield, conservative professor of government at Harvard.

 Mansfield's thesis is that manliness, which he sums up as confidence in the face of risk, is a misunderstood and unappreciated attribute.

-And she goes on to describe her feelings of this as the the big problem we've got in Washington with the Bush administration is manliness.
+And she goes on to describe her feelings of this as the big problem we've got in Washington with the Bush administration is manliness.

 Her last paragraph.

-Mansfield writes that he wants to convince skeptical readers above all educated women that irrational manliness deserves to be endorsed by reason.
+Mansfield writes that he wants to convince skeptical readers, above all educated women, that irrational manliness deserves to be endorsed by reason.

-Well, she replies to that, sorry, Professor, you lose.
+Well, she replies to that, sorry, professor, you lose.

-Restraint, introspection, a desire for consensus, maybe even a touch of self-doubt, which is a great way to get us all killed when we are at war.
+What this country could use is a little less manliness and a little more of what you would describe as womanly qualities, restraint, introspection, a desire for consensus, maybe even a touch of self-doubt, which is a great way to get us all killed when we are at war.

 Ruth Marcus, a little background on her.